Makay11/SeamlessRPC/lib/README.md

 Contributions, issues, suggestions, ideas and discussions are all welcome!

-This is an extremely young library and a lot can still change, be added and removed.
+This is a very young library and a lot can still change.

 ## 📄 License